 Securities Lending Risk.
 The Fund may engage in securities lending.
 Securities lending involves the risk that the Fund may lose money because the borrower of the loaned securities fails to return the securities in a timely manner or at all.
-The Fund could also lose money in the event of a decline in the value of collateral provided for the loaned securities or a decline in the value of any investments made with cash collateral.
+The Fund could also lose money in the event of a decline in the value of collateral provided for loaned securities or a decline in the value of any investments made with cash collateral.
 These events could also trigger adverse tax consequences for the Fund.
-BlackRock Institutional Trust Company, N.A. ("BTC"), the Fund's securities lending agent, will take into account the tax impact to shareholders of substitute payments for dividends when managing the Fund's securities lending program.
+BlackRock Institutional Trust Company, N.A., the Fund's securities lending agent, will take into account the tax impact to shareholders of substitute payments for dividends when managing the Fund's securities lending program.

 Security Risk.
-China has strained international relations with Taiwan, India, Russia and other neighbors due to territorial disputes, historical animosities, defense concerns and other security concerns.
-Relations between China's Han ethnic majority and other ethnic groups in China, including Tibetans and Uighurs, are also strained and have been marked by protests and violence.
-These situations may cause uncertainty in the Chinese market and may adversely affect the Chinese economy.
+Poland has experienced strained international relations due to territorial disputes, historical animosities, defense concerns and other security concerns.
+These situations may cause uncertainty in the Polish markets and may adversely affect the performance of Poland's economy.